 “It gives them power and long life.
 It is the source of their magic in both our world and yours.”

 Roin’s tone was almost accusatory.

-And thus, I learned of the history of this place and the forgotten history of our world.
+And thus, I learned of the history of this place and the forgotten history of my world.